Let’s Go to Luckenbach, Texas!

 Four car garage and we’re still building on.

 Maybe it’s time we got back to the basics of love.

 – Willie Nelson

-Encouraging intentional adventure and a Texas state of mind,
+Encouraging a life filled with everyday intentional adventure with a Texas state of mind,

 A few other posts you might enjoy: